Download our Free App to your IPhone or AndroidBack

 When a new Education, Health and Care Plan may be required, a range of documents have been developed to gather information in the Assessment process that will be used when writing the Plan.

 The school or educational/early years provider will complete a referral form EHCP Referral form which will be discussed with parents and professionals, possibly at a person-centred review meeting, prior to sending to the Authority.
 This form will seek to collate information to help the Authority decide if an Assessment is necessary.
 A guidance booklet for schools and educational providers to complete a referral form is available Guidance for education settings.

-On completion of the Assessment, if a decision is made to issue an EHCP, a draft Education, Health and Care Plan will be produced (The Authority's template for the Plan EHCP Final) detailing assessment advice and support arrangements.
+On completion of the Assessment, if a decision is made to issue an EHCP, a draft Education, Health and Care Plan will be produced (the Authority's template for the EHCP) detailing assessment advice and support arrangements.